Victorian Independent Schools Superannuation Fund - MySuperInformation shown is for the balanced option.

 VISSF's choice members have access to an additional 2 Diversified options, as well as a Cash option.

 Fees associated with this product are competitive across all assessed account balances.
 Members are entitled to 2 free investment switches per year, while an exit fee applies for withdrawals.

 VISSF offers members a full suite of insurance cover.
 Eligible new members are automatically allocated 3 units of Death and Total & Permanent Disablement (TPD) cover, as well as 3 units of Income Protection (IP) cover.
-IP is offered with a maximum payable benefit of 88% of salary with a 90 day waiting period and 3 benefit payment periods to choose from.
+IP is offered with a maximum payable benefit of 75% of salary plus 13% payable as superannuation contribution, with a 90 day waiting period and 3 benefit payment periods to choose from.

 VISSF members can access comprehensive financial services advice including financial planning, taxation, retirement advice and Will preparation at discounted rates.
 Additionally, online account, health insurance and newsletters are available to members through the fund.